On the Connectivity of Token Graphs of Trees: Introduction

-\MyQuote{ For a given graph invariant $\eta$, what can be said of $\eta(F_k(G))$ in terms of $G$ and $\eta(G)$? } In particular, in \cite{fabila2012tokengraphs} families of graphs of order $n$ are given with connectivity exactly $t$, and whose $k$-token graphs have connectivity exactly $k(t-k+1)$, whenever $k \leq t$; they also conjectured that if $G$ is $t$-connected and $k \leq t$, then $F_k(G)$ is at least $k(t-k+1)$-connected.
-This was proven in \cite{leanos2018connectivity}.
-Recently, a similar lower bound was proven for edge-connectivity in \cite{leanos2019edgeconnectivity}; they showed that if $G$ is $t$-edge-connected and $k\leq t$ then $F_k(G)$ is at least $k(t - k + 1)$-edge-connected.
+\MyQuote{ For a given graph invariant $\eta$, what can be said of $\eta(F_k(G))$ in terms of $G$ and $\eta(G)$?} In particular, \cite{fabila2012tokengraphs} gave families of graphs of order $n$ with connectivity exactly $t$, and whose $k$-token graphs have connectivity exactly $k(t-k+1)$, whenever $k \leq t$; they also conjectured that if $G$ is $t$-connected and $k \leq t$, then $F_k(G)$ is at least $k(t-k+1)$-connected.
+This was proven by \cite{leanos2018connectivity}.
+Recently, a similar lower bound was proven for edge-connectivity by \cite{leanos2019edgeconnectivity}; they showed that if $G$ is $t$-edge-connected and $k\leq t$ then $F_k(G)$ is at least $k(t - k + 1)$-edge-connected.
 Infinite families of graphs attaining this lower bound were also given.

 In this paper we study the connectivity and edge-connectivity of $F_k(G)$ when $G$ is a tree.
-As usual let $\kappa(G)$, $\lambda(G)$, and $\delta(G)$ be the {\em connectivity, edge-connectivity,} and {\em minimum degree} of $G$, respectively.
+As usual let $\kappa(G)$, $\lambda(G)$, and $\delta(G)$ be the \emph{connectivity, edge-connectivity,} and \emph{minimum degree} of $G$, respectively.
 It is well known that if $G$ is connected then

+The main result of this paper is the following. \begin{theo} If $G$ is a tree of order $n$ and $1\leq k\leq n-1$ then